plone/plone.app.discussion/README.txt

 ============

 plone.app.discussion aims to be the new commenting system for Plone.
-It was developed as part of the Google Summer of Code 2009 by Timo Stollenwerk (student) and Martin Aspeli (mentor).
+It was initially developed as part of the Google Summer of Code 2009 by Timo Stollenwerk (student) and Martin Aspeli (mentor).

 For details on the progress of this project, visit our `Pivotal Tracker`_.